iSmoothStar/ismoothstar.github.io/_posts/2024-12-04-self-hosting-on-homelab-behind-cgnat.md

 ![Desktop View](/assets/img/posts/name-cloudflare-tunnel.png)

-### Install Cloudflared on Homelab Server
+### Install Cloudflared on a Homelab Server
-You will need to install an application called **Cloudflared** to a server on your homelab, it will be responsible for connecting services to your Cloudflare tunnel.
+You will need to install an application called **Cloudflared** to a server on your homelab, it will be responsible for connecting services to your Cloudflare Tunnel.
 Please select your environment and follow the instructions given to you.

 For instance, if you are running `Ubuntu 24.04 LTS` on the server that's providing the services on your homelab then you need to choose "Debian" as your environment.